It all started in winter 2014.

 - We obtain greater fluidity ,

-- And it’s also more comfortable!
+- And it's more comfortable too!

 Water-repellent wool